sidechained/TrainingTheBeagle/Tutorials/_essential/unix-lore.md

 _TODO: add traceroute example_
 _TODO: add lsof to 'terminating processes' section_
 _TODO: As this file now contains a lot of info, it now needs an introductory discussion of/pointer to 'the essentials'_

 ## Unix Lore

 This is a primer covering most of the things you need to know about unix terminal commands to get started with the Beaglebone Black.

-_NOTE: In this guide when mentioning keyboard shortcuts we refer to the Mac modifier key (i.e. CMD).
+_NOTE: When mentioning keyboard shortcuts we refer to the Mac modifier key (i.e. CMD).
 If using a Linux system please substitute this for CTRL.
-Please note that there may also be other conventions we use that are also Mac specific (without realising it) _
+Please note that there may also be other conventions we use that are also Mac specific (without realising it)_

 Topic Index:
 [Basic Syntax](#basic-syntax)